uksrc-developers/skaeor/hera/azimuth/container/README.md

 **This page is under construction.**

+This directory contains files and instructions for building and running an H1C IDR3 power spectrum analysis container.
+By default, the files here are designed to work in the `ska-teal-eor` tenancy on Azimuth and are configured for an Azimuth Slurm platform with a single `memory.medium` compute node with 54 CPUs and 172 GB RAM.
+Hence, by default, following these instructions will submit a job requesting 54 CPUs and 160 GB RAM.
+These quanities can be adjusted, but decreasing the number of CPUs will increase the run time.

+Below are a set of instructions for building, interacting with, and running a containerized version of the H1C IDR3 power spectrum pipeline.
+Information about the file outputs can be found in the section on [Running the container](#running-the-container).

 ## Building the container

 The container can be built from the provided `apptainer` definition file via